-Live stakes and whips are dormant cuttings of woody species with the branches cut off.
-We cut and sell these January through mid-March, and regularly have the species in the table below (call for specific availability).
+Live stakes and whips are ideal for restoration projects and erosion control.
+They are dormant cuttings of native woody species.
+We cut and sell these January through mid-March, and regularly have the species in the adjacent table (call for specific availability).

 |Callicarpa americana||American beautyberry|